Back to blog

 Mobile App Development

-A practical mobile app development process for planning discovery, UX, architecture, sprints, QA, launch, and maintenance without letting scope drift.
+Plan a mobile app development process with discovery, UX, architecture, sprints, QA, app-store launch, maintenance, and scope-control gates.

 Share

-Mobile app development process map showing discovery, UX planning, architecture, sprints, QA, launch, and post-launch operations connected by scope-control gates
+Mobile app development process map from outcome definition through discovery, UX, architecture, build, QA, launch, and learning gates

 Nitin Dhiman, CEO at NextPage IT Solutions